 Gold has intrinsic value for a number of reasons, but primarily because it is useful for things.
 All around the world, since prehistory, different cultures and people have stumbled upon gold and used it for something.

 Bitcoin does not have any use, in fact it does not even exist, except when a group of people agree to pretend it exists and agree to pretend it is a commodity or pseudo commodity.
 If those same people decided to call it something else, goober money for example, and pretend it was useful only for keeping track of marble production in a certain country then that’s what it would be and do.
 Bitcoin requires a group of people to all pretend the same thing, then onboard others.
-Intrinsic is the opposite of contrived or pretended value.

 2) Some people try to use ‘store of value’ as a feature of bitcoin.

 In a centralized fiat economy people can be forced to pretend fiat currency has some inherent worth.
-In other words a government can say ‘use out currency or we will kill or imprison you’.
+In other words a government can say ‘use our currency or we will kill or imprison you’.

 But in a decentralized economy there is no armed group threatening people and forcing them to continue using the currency.